 As much as we wish warm weather would stick around, summer is winding down, vacations have been taken, and a new school year is about to begin.
 If you’re involved in fundraising for a nonprofit, you’re probably looking ahead to the next few months as you prepare fundraising campaigns to meet end of the year deadlines.
-Nearly 1/3 of annual giving happens in the holiday month of December, so year-end appeals are critical for achieving fundraising goals.
-It’s never too early to plan your holiday fundraising strategy, and one of the most basic questions to ask is, what format should I be using?
+Nearly 1/3 of annual giving happens in the holiday month of December.
+A year-end appeal is critical for achieving fundraising goals.
+It’s never too early to plan your holiday fundraising strategy.
+One of the most basic questions to ask is, what format should I be using?

 Fundraising at its core is like any other marketing effort, in that it relies upon making a connection with your donors.
 Since 70% of Americans find direct mail communication more personal than digital forms of communication, a personalized mailer is an obvious choice for achieving maximum donor impact.
-Millennials like direct mail too, with over 90% considering it a reliable source of information, so you can be sure a direct mail appeal will allow you to reach a wide audience.
+Millennials like direct mail too, with over 90% considering it a reliable source of information.
+You can be sure a direct mail appeal will allow you to reach a wide audience.

 Printing has evolved considerably over the last few years, giving you many format and personalization options.
 Two of the most popular forms of direct mail fundraisers are appeal letters and greeting cards.
 Which one should you use for your campaign?

 Fundraising “Letter” Campaign

 Though the days of hand-writing detailed, personal letters to communicate with personal and professional contacts is long gone, there are still times when sending letters can be effective.
 One of those occasions is when sending direct mail nonprofit appeals.
 Letters are still viewed as a personal form of communication.
 They offer a chance to speak to your donors in a candid and enthusiastic way.